anzonathan/Abacus-/README.md

 ![abacus](https://github.com/user-attachments/assets/d037f825-c2a0-4984-a4a1-928e8c923ee6)

-Maybe its a calculator, maybe its a programming language.
-I don't know yet, but I know it will be cool.
+Maybe its a calculator, maybe its a programming language, I don't know yet, but I know it will be cool.

 ### Join the Discord Server
 - https://discord.gg/WMDPAs68